ramzi-issiakhem/remote-checkin_bot/README.md

     - /check-in: Check-in the user, you can add the time in case you forgot to check-in before.
     - /check-out: Check-out the user, you can add the time in case you forgot to check-out before.
     - /temp-check-out: Temporarily Check-out the user.
+    - /status: Retrieve the list of users and their current status.